-Tumblr, once a rising powerhouse and challenger to Facebook, particularly among younger users, is a microblogging platform that is useful for discussing a wide variety of topics.
-Although somewhat diminished in popularity, the Facebook/Twitter hybrid can still count on a dedicated userbase.
+Tumblr, once a challenger to Facebook, particularly among younger users, is a microblogging platform for discussing a wide variety of topics.
+Although somewhat less popular than before, the Facebook/Twitter hybrid can still count on a dedicated user base.

-Unsurprisingly, getting started with the platform is a walk in the park.
-After registration, each user is provided with their own page which they can then fill with text, images, videos, or quotes, but that's it.
-However, for all that ease of use, users aren't given all too many outlets for showing off their flair for design.
-As a result, the platform is definitely not suited to professional blogging, however, can still serve as an additional marketing channel for reaching an even wider audience.
+Getting started with the platform is a walk in the park: After registration, each user is provided with their own page which they can fill with text, images, videos, or quotes.
+For all that ease of use, users aren't given all too many outlets for showing off their flair for design.
+As a result, the platform is definitely not for professional blogging, however, can still serve as an extra marketing channel for reaching an even wider audience.

 In 2019, WordPress's parent concern Automattic bought Tumblr.
 As a result, it remains to be seen what exactly the CMS developer has in mind for Tumblr, and whether it will give the now, somewhat fading platform, new impulses.